izwick-schachter/ws-bot-controller/README.md

 First of all, you need a key.
 You can get one by pinging @thesecretmaster in SE chat.
 They can typically be found in [The Closet](https://chat.stackexchange.com/rooms/63296/the-closet) or [Under The Bed](https://chat.stackexchange.com/rooms/63561/under-the-bed).
 (Yes, this could be a security issue, but this project is just in a testing phase right now)

 Second, open a WebSocket connection to the WebSocket server at smelly.dvtk.me.
 Currently, wss is not supported, so you've gotta use plain old ws.
 To authenticate, simply send your key down the socket.
-You should recieve a reply of the form: `{status: 'sucess', bot: <name of bot or nil>}`.
+You should recieve a reply of the form: `{status: 'success', bot: <name of bot or nil>}`.
 If your key is invalid or another error has occured, you will recieve the message: `{status: 'failed'}`.
 If you recieve neither, you've discoved a bug -- open an issue or ping @thesecretmaster in chat.

 As soon as you've been authenticated, the server will begin sending the posts and chat messages that you've subscribed to.
 They will look like this: